Is your cat hiding after moving to a new home? Panic! No not a good idea but what do you do now?

-It’s not uncommon for cats to hide during this transition period of moving from the old home to the new one.
+It’s not uncommon for cats to hide during the transition period of moving from the old home to the new one.

 In this section, we will discuss why hiding is a normal behavior for cats in new environments.